Logging In To The Website

-To rectify this click “Login” and you will be taken to the follow page:
+To rectify this click on the text link “Login” and you will be taken to the follow page:

 Enter your USERNAME and PASSWORD exactly as it is given to you in the respective boxes shown below, making sure to check the “Remember Me” box so you won’t have to log in again next time.
 Also, if your browser has the function to store passwords, use that too.

 N.B – Occasionally you will be automatically logged out of the website because WordPress cookies have a short life span, so using the “remember me” or your browser’s password storing function will ensure you don’t have to enter your login details every time.